Advanced-Computer-Lab-2022/French-Toast-Mafia/README.md

 ### Theme
 !
 Our project is an online learning platform that helps individual and cooperate trainees to enroll in a variety of courses and check/track their progress in this course such that there aim is to earn a certificate of completion of there courses.
 Our platform provide a wide range of courses that are taught by experienced and well rated instructors who have created lectures and challenging exams and excersises to encourage students more and help them master the material provided.
 !
 The platform also help instructors to manage their courses and admins to track the requests they receive upon any report or granting access.
+### Overview
+Our project was developed using the Agile Methodology, such that it was divided into 3 sprints (time periods).
+Each sprint was evaluated gave us the chance to correct and edit some methods that helped later in developing a fully functioned website.
 ## Screenshots :camera_flash:
 ### A) As a guest, you can sign up
 ![Sign Up](https://user-images.githubusercontent.com/58050300/210186469-e4f80248-210f-47e6-94b7-d594378f0e1a.png)